muraliselvaraj/Restaurant-Locator/README.md

 Restaurant-Locator
 ==================

-  1.This application is used to find nearest located restaurants to the logged users using their pin code.
+  Application is used to locate near by restaurant using pin code.

+  Instructions to Install

   2.The Restaurants details are initially stored on database.